MarcBad98/cis-4900-pepper/3 - Retrieving sensor data via ALMemory/README.md

 ## Get Sensor Data

-This Choregraphe project is a small project that shows three ways a developer can access sensor data from Pepper: (1) using the _get data_ Choregraphe box, (2) using data memory listeners, and (3) using the `getData(key)` method in a Python Box Script.
+This Choregraphe project is a small project that shows three ways a developer can access sensor data from Pepper: (1) using the _get data_ Choregraphe box, (2) using data memory listeners, and (3) using the `getData(key)` method in the `ALMemory` module in a Python Box Script.

 <img src="Get%20Sensor%20Data/icon.png" width="10%" height="10%" />